Human to human

 We are all just people.
 Human beings.
 How you treat others is how you treat yourself.
-Or even better.
-When somebody asked Ramana Maharshi "How are we supposed to treat others?", he replied "There are no others".
+Or even better: when somebody asked Ramana Maharshi "How are we supposed to treat others?", he replied "There are no others".
 I love that quote so much.
 What if there is no separation?
-What if you play with the thought that every person you meet, be it your quiet neighbour, your toxic boss, that super beautiful girl or arrogant shopkeeper, is actually you in another lifetime.
-It's just a powerful mindset that shifts your attitude.
+What if you play with the thought that every person you meet - be it your quiet neighbour, your toxic boss, that super pretty girl or the arrogant shopkeeper - is actually you in another lifetime.
+Reminding yourself of that thought can instantly shift your attitude.

-If you are a devoted yogi or if you are into meditation, you might already have experienced that feeling of oneness with what surrounds you.
+If you are a devoted yogi or if you are in to meditation, you might already have experienced that feeling of oneness with what surrounds you.
 In fact, yoga means union.
 Union of your mind, body and soul.
 Union of you and something bigger.
-When you get into the magic of yoga, you just feel it.
+When you get into the magic of yoga and meditation, you just feel it.
 We are all one.

-If you are too busy running on that hamster wheel and can't find time for stillness, then look to international human rights and ground your actions in that.
+If you are too busy running that rat race and haven't yet found the time for stillness, then look to international human rights and ground your actions in that.
 Because they are supposed to be universal, for everyone.

 EXPOSING UNCONSCIOUS BIAS